m-lab/website/_pages/tests/ndt/ndt.md

   * [measurement-lab.ndt.unified_uploads](https://console.cloud.google.com/bigquery?project=measurement-lab&p=measurement-lab&d=ndt&t=unified_uploads&page=table){:target="_blank"}
 * Unified views with suffixes resembling date codes are to support differential A/B testing across processing changes (i.e. `unified_downloads_20201026x`).
-  They give researchers a easy way to detect if our canges have any affect on downstream research results.
+  They give researchers a easy way to detect if our changes have any affect on downstream research results.

 For more background on unified views and how to use them please see: